Akilap11/Akilap11/README.md

 ------------------------

-* 🤝  Undergraduate at NSBM Green University
+* 🤝  Computer Science Undergraduate at NSBM Green University
 * 🧠  Currently learning about Full Stack Web Development, Machine Learning and DevOps
 * ✉️  You can contact me at [akilatharinda05@gmail.com](mailto:akilatharinda05@gmail.com)